lukesherwood/beerfinda/README.md

 # Beerfinda

 Todo:

-- breweries:
+- fix featured page to use the new nuxt way of doing
-  - id page
+- then fix card carousel
 - add active class to pagination current page
 - add current search term to display in search component if set by query
 - beer search/pages a tiny bit wonky?? it kinda gets stuck loading